crazy-max/goxx/README.md

 │ ├── hello
 ```

-You can also create a multi-platform image in addition to the generated
+You can also create a multi-platform image in addition to the artifacts:
-artifacts:

 ```shell
 docker buildx build \